leandrokanis/christian-system/preface.md

 century after the introduction of the Leyden theology.

-In Lord Chatham's days, the Episcopal church, as his Lordship declares, was a singular compound —"A Popish liturgy, Calvinistic articles, and an Arminian clergy."
+In Lord Chatham's days, the Episcopal church, as his Lordship declares, was a singular compound — "A Popish liturgy, Calvinistic articles, and an Arminian clergy."
 But every few years caused a new dissension and reformation, until the kirk of Scotland and the church of England have been compelled to respect, in some good